INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

   Input: L, the number of links.

-  Output: a 2^L×L matrix gra whose each row represents a possible network. (global variable)
+  Output: a 2^L × L matrix gra whose each row represents a possible network. (global variable)

 - `loop_values.m`: to compute the payoff vectors in each possible network when assuming the agents are located on a circle.

-  Input: gra, a 2^L×L matrix recording all possible networks derived from `graphs.m`.
+  Input: gra, a 2^L × L matrix recording all possible networks derived from `graphs.m`.

   Output: a 2^L × N matrix Va whose each row corresponds to the payoff vector.